elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

 - The principle of open/closed.
 You may add new behavior that works with objects of various classes without modifying the classes themselves.
 - Single Responsibility Principle.
 You can move multiple versions of the same behavior into the same class.
 - While working with various objects, a visitor object might get helpful information.
-This information is useful if you wish to traverse a complicated object structure, such as an object tree, and apply the Visitor to each item in the structure.
+This information is helpful if you wish to traverse a complicated object structure, such as an object tree, and apply the Visitor to each item in the structure.

 <br />
   </div>